Millis Branch: History

 By the time the Massachusetts Bay Transportation Authority (MBTA) was founded in August 1964 to subsidize suburban commuter rail service, the West Medway Branch was moribund.
 Subsidies to the New Haven Railroad for the Needham, West Medway, Dedham, and Franklin lines began on April 24, 1966; out-of-district Medway declined to provide additional funding, and the line was cut back to Millis as the Millis Branch.
 The sole remaining round trips to Millis and Dedham were cut on April 21, 1967, due to extremely poor ridership.

 The former stations at Dover (now a Dunkin Donuts) and Millis (now town offices) are still extant; the other six stations west of Needham Junction have been demolished.

-A 7-mile section of the branch from Needham Junction to Ice House Road in Medfield is planned to be converted into a compacted stone dust multi-use path through the Bay Colony Rail Trail project.
-The Needham section, stretching 1.7 miles from High Rock St to the Charles River, opened on May 1st, 2016.
+A 6-mile section of the branch from Needham Junction to Ice House Road in Medfield is planned to be converted into a compacted stone dust multi-use path as a portion of the 7-mile Bay Colony Rail Trail project.
+The Needham section, stretching 1.7 miles from High Rock St. to the Charles River, opened on May 1, 2016.
 In July 2020, the state awarded $100,000 for construction of the Medfield Rail Trail, running 1.3 miles from Medfield Junction to the Dover line.
-This section opened on October 1st, 2022.
+This section opened on October 1, 2022.
 The Dover section, which would connect the Medfield and Needham sections to create a continuous trail, remains in planning as of the end of 2022.

-The line sees occasional freight use from Medfield Junction into Millis, operated by the Bay Colony Railroad.